WeiSong-bio/1-Unstar2-Fork-3-iracooke-transcriptomics-workflow/README_human.md

 ```

 ## Load the HISAT2 Program
-This is done using the HISAT2 program, which can be loaded onto the cluster using the command:
+This is done using the module command which can be used to load programs for use on the cluster.
+To load the HISAT2 program use the following command:

 ```bash
 	module load hisat2